Basic Guarding Skills Course (4N1118)

 The purpose of this award is to equip the learner with the knowledge, skill and competence to work under supervision as a security officer performing practical security duties and procedures and responding to security situations in a variety of settings including static and the retail industry.

 This course is accredited by QQI and successful candidates attain a QQI level 4 minor award in Basic Guarding Skills.

 The course involves a combination of home and in-class study.
-70 hours of a home study must be completed before 30 hours of class learning can take place.
+Home study must be completed before 30 hours of class learning can take place.
 There are two examinations at the end of the course – one a theory exam, and the other a practical exam relating to the particular field of study.

 Maximum number of participants: 15

-Duration: 70 hours of home study & 30 hours of in-class study
+Duration: 30 hours of in-class training & home study

 Certificate: For life, Licence with PSA to be renewed every 3 years

 To provide the participants with the skills to work static and the retail industry.

 To provide participants with the knowledge needed in regard to the law and legal aspects